John P. Lucas: World War II

-On February 6, 1944 the German 14th Army began the process of reducing the Allied beach head.
-On February 16 General Eberhard von Mackensen deployed 6 divisions of his 14th Army in a full scale counter attack in an attempt to push the British and Americans back into the sea.
-The German counter attack was eventually held, particularly with the use of overwhelming firepower: from the air, ground artillery and offshore ships batteries.
+On February 6, 1944, the German 14th Army began the process of reducing the Allied beachhead.
+On February 16 General Eberhard von Mackensen deployed 6 divisions of his 14th Army in a full-scale counterattack in an attempt to push the British and Americans back into the sea.
+The German counterattack was eventually held, particularly with the use of overwhelming firepower: from the air, ground artillery and offshore ships batteries.

 On February 22, 1944, Lucas was relieved of VI Corps command after Shingle, the amphibious landing at Anzio.
 Lucas was highly critical of the plans for the Anzio battle, believing his force was not strong enough to accomplish its mission.
 His confidence was not reinforced when the mission was scaled back by last-minute orders and advice from his commander, Lieutenant General Mark W. Clark, who told him, "Don't stick your neck out, Johnny.
 I did at Salerno and got into trouble.

 After nine days of preparation to reinforce his position and four weeks of extremely tough fighting, Lucas was relieved by Clark and replaced with Major General Lucian K. Truscott as the commander of VI Corps at Anzio.
-Lucas spent three weeks as Clark's deputy at Fifth Army headquarters before returning to the United States.
+Lucas spent three weeks as Clark's deputy at Fifth Army Headquarters before returning to the United States.

 Although relieved of his command and bitter towards Clark and the British, who he believed had used him as a scapegoat, Lucas's achievements during the fighting in Italy were still recognized with the award of the Army Distinguished Service Medal, the Navy Distinguished Service Medal, and the Silver Star.
 The Navy DSM's citation reads:

 In March 1944, Lucas was assigned as deputy commander and later as commander of the U.S. Fourth Army, headquartered at Fort Sam Houston, Texas.